yowainwright/developer-ci-benefits/docs/11-implementing-ci.md

 After the steps above are completed and after CircleCi has been configured in Github (read about that [here](https://circleci.com/docs/2.0/), CircleCi will pick up the `.circleci/config.yml` and lint JavaScript in a CI process when a pull request is submitted.

+View the [examples](examples/) folder of this repository to get ideas for configuring CI with config `.yml` files.

 ## Why is setting up even basic CI so important?

 Setting up CI even with the most basic setup is beneficial for time savings and code quality!